nus-cs2103-AY2223S2/ip/docs/README.md

 `unmark 1`

 Expected outcome:
-The task will be marked as not completed and the second square bracket will be empty.
+The first task will be marked as not completed and the second square bracket will be empty.

 ```